by John Darer® CLU ChFC MSSC CeFT RSP CLTC

 All qualified assignment agreements contain a "Failure to Satisfy IRC Section 130(c)" unwind clause, which on occasion I've playfully referred to as the "Sneaky S.O.B. clause".
-The purpose of the clause is to protect the qualified assignment company from taking on an assignment that does not meet the criteria of IRC Section 130(c) and thereby jeopardize the assignment company's tax status.
+The purpose of the clause, generally found in paragraph 9, is to protect the qualified assignment company from taking on an assignment that does not meet the criteria of IRC Section 130(c) and thereby jeopardize the assignment company's tax status.
 Needless to say the clause is necessary, for example, as a deterrent to overly optimistic attempts to characterize some atypical cases as physical injury.
-The tax exemption to qualified assignment companies provided under IRC 130 is what makes the majority of structured setlements possible in 2013, as it has since 1983, when the Periodic Payment Settlement Act of 1982 was signed into law by President Ronald Reagan.
+The tax exemption to qualified assignment companies provided under IRC 130 is what makes the majority of structured settlements possible, as it has since 1983, when the Periodic Payment Settlement Act of 1982 was signed into law by then President Ronald Reagan.

 This clause has from time to time given some defense lawyers "twisted blood" .
 An unwind of the qualified assignment might actually hurt the payee as well, particularly if a qualified assignment release and pledge agreement has been used to give the payee a security interest in the structured annuity.
 Such a security interest would not apply if there was an unwind.
 To help attorneys work through this issue when it arises, 4structures.com LLC President John Darer has created a short video on Qualified Assignment Paragraph 9 and the criteria required to satisfy IRC 130(c).